acailic/acailic.github.io/_notes/aws-cda-review-30.md

 - You have deployed a traditional 3-tier web application architecture with a Classic Load Balancer, an Auto Scaling group, and an Amazon Relational Database Service (RDS) database.
 Users are reporting that they have to re-authenticate into the website often.
 What should you do to make the application tier stateless and outsource the session information?Add an ElastiCache Cluster.
 ### Development with AWS
+- Amazon S3 achieves high availability by replicating data across multiple servers within AWS data centers.
+This implies, information about the changes must be replicated across Amazon S3, which can take some time.
+One gets to observe certain behavior of S3 because of this lag.
+ Which of the following is an INCORRECT statement about Amazon S3 data consistency model?:Amazon S3 supports object locking for concurrent updates
+- You have been asked by your Team Lead to enable detailed monitoring of the Amazon EC2 instances your team uses.
+As a Developer working on AWS CLI, which of the below command will you run?:aws ec2 monitor-instances --instance-ids i-1234567890abcdef0
+- Your company has a three-year contract with a healthcare provider.
+The contract states that monthly database backups must be retained for the duration of the contract for compliance purposes.
+Currently, the limit on backup retention for automated backups, on Amazon Relational Database Service (RDS), does not meet your requirements.
+ Which of the following solutions can help you meet your requirements?:Create a cron event in CloudWatch, which triggers an AWS Lambda function that triggers the database snapshot
+- You have migrated an on-premise SQL Server database to an Amazon Relational Database Service (RDS) database attached to a VPC inside a private subnet.
+Also, the related Java application, hosted on-premise, has been moved to an Amazon Lambda function.
+ Which of the following should you implement to connect AWS Lambda function to its RDS instance?:Configure Lambda to connect to VPC with private subnet and Security Group needed to access RDS
+- A company uses Amazon RDS as its database.
+For improved user experience, it has been decided that a highly reliable fully-managed caching layer has to be configured in front of RDS.
+ Which of the following is the right choice, keeping in mind that cache content regeneration is a costly activity?: Implement Amazon ElastiCache Redis in Cluster Mode
+- A media company uses Amazon Simple Queue Service (SQS) queue to manage their transactions.
+With changing business needs, the payload size of the messages is increasing.
+The Team Lead of the project is worried about the 256 KB message size limit that SQS has.
+ What can be done to make the queue accept messages of a larger size?:Use the SQS Extended Client
+- A new member of your team is working on creating Dead Letter Queue (DLQ) for AWS Lambda functions.
+ As a Developer Associate, can you help him identify the use cases, wherein AWS Lambda will add a message into a DLQ after being processed?
+(Select two):1)The event fails all processing attempts.2)The Lambda function invocation is asynchronous
+ - The development team at a social media company is considering using Amazon ElastiCache to boost the performance of their existing databases.
+  As a Developer Associate, which of the following use-cases would you recommend as the BEST fit for ElastiCache?
+(Select two)1)Use ElastiCache to improve latency and throughput for read-heavy application workloads.2)Use ElastiCache to improve performance of compute-intensive workloads.